vedanti-nagane/vallanchler/README.md

-- 👋 Hi, I’m @vallanchler
+- 👋 Hi, I’m Vedanti
-- 👀 I’m interested in learning, unlearning & relearning
+- 👀 I have knowledge od C++, DSA and OOP
-- 🌱 I’m currently learning Python, C++
+- 🌱 Right now, I'm learning Web Development

 <!---
 vallanchler/vallanchler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.